Sports

 And I'm quite happy about this decision,

 although unfortunately battery life has dropped significantly (but that might also be a coincidence with the battery which seems to be dying)[1].
 I prefer Linux over macOS because of the freedom.
-I would probably not go back to macOS anymore. - A hand-made server which I use to self-host a lot of software (see above).
+I would probably not go back to macOS anymore and do not miss anything currently. - A hand-made server which I use to self-host various things.
 Also runs a Linux operating system (Ubuntu Server).
 Specs: AMD Ryzen 3 2200G with 4 cores @ 3.50 GHz, 16 GB RAM, 256 GB SSD, 8 TB HDD.

 Since I changed from Gnome 3 to i3 and later to Sway battery life has again got much better and is no longer an issue.
 I guess it's a mixture between the real good power management of the Apple Macbook (> 500 loading cycles) and a not-so-energy-hungry operating system and window server. ↩︎